AnglyPascal/ThreadCSO/examples/README.md

   1. Clicking on a particle increases its density by an order of magnitude (and changes its hue "redward".
-The mass of a particle is calculated in the usual way from its radius, viz: density×(4/3)πR&#x00B3;
+The mass of a particle is calculated in the usual way from its radius, *viz*: density×(4/3)πR&#x00B3;

   1. Control-clicking on a particle  decreases its density by an order of magnitude.

-  1. One or more particles can be selected (or deselected) by Command-cllicking.
-Selected particles can be nudged, when the simulation is not running, by using the direction keys on the keyboard.
+  1. One or more particles can be selected (or deselected) by Shift-clicking.

+  1. When the simulation is not running, selected particles can be nudged, by using the direction keys on the keyboard.
+Their radius can be decreased by pressing `1`, or  increased by pressing `2`.
+     Radii of *all* particles is decreased (increased) by pressing control-`1` (control-`2`).

   1. Coefficients of restitution of walls and particles can be set interactively or as the application begins.

   1. δt is the simulated elapsed time between computed frames